 Current performance may be lower or higher than the quoted past performance, which cannot guarantee future results.

 Share price, principal value, and return will vary and you may have a gain or loss when you sell your shares.

-We seek companies that can grow organically and generate above-average earnings and cash flow growth.
-Overall, we emphasize growth companies, and we are especially attracted to firms that are not dependent on economic expansion to perform well.
-We made few significant shifts in the portfolio's sector allocations, but overall we emphasized growth companies and trimmed defensive holdings.
+We want to own companies that can grow organically and generate above-average earnings and cash flow growth.
+Overall, we emphasize growth companies, and we are especially attracted to firms that are not dependent on vigorous economic expansion to perform well.
 The information technology and consumer discretionary sectors remain the portfolio's largest allocations (and overweights versus the S&P 500 Index), accounting for about half of total net assets.
 The portfolio's technology and health care holdings were the strongest contributors to absolute and relative returns, while consumer discretionary and industrials and business services detracted.
-Compared with our benchmark index, we have small allocations to financials, energy, and consumer staples stocks, and no exposure to telecommunication services and utilities, which we believe will have a difficult time generating above-average revenue and earnings gains that we look for in portfolio holdings.
+Compared with our benchmark, we have small allocations to financials, energy, and consumer staples stocks, and no exposure to telecommunication services and utilities, which we believe will have a difficult time generating above-average revenue and earnings gains that we look for in portfolio holdings.

 We remain optimistic about the long-term prospects for larger-capitalization domestic growth companies.
 However, we don't expect to see a repeat of the expansion in price/earnings multiples that drove stock prices in recent quarters.
 Stocks are more likely to trade in tandem with corporate earnings growth, which we think will continue at a moderate pace into next year.
 In our view, valuations remain reasonable from a historical perspective, neither rich nor expensive on balance.
 As always, we are focused on long-term returns.
 We will attempt to take advantage of market volatility and investor uncertainty to buy high-quality growth companies that can deliver value by deploying cash wisely.